 Can I buy cannabis seeds online in South Africa?

 As the stigma around cannabis is starting to fade, more people are starting to use the plant in various forms.
 A question that I have been receiving a lot lately is the question of cannabis seeds and where to obtain them.
-Because growing and using marijuana is still illegal in South Africa, I completely understand all the questions surrounding the issue of cannabis.
+Because growing and using marijuana has been decriminalized for personal use in South Africa, I completely understand all the questions surrounding the issue of cannabis.
 That is also why I aim to answer some of your questions surrounding cannabis seeds in South Africa.

 Where can I buy cannabis seeds in South Africa?

 Firstly, it’s important not to confuse a seed bank with a marijuana dispensary.
 Yes, there are also online marijuana dispensaries, but they mostly only sell cannabis products, like Xpress Grass.
 A seed bank specializes in cannabis seeds and mostly only sell seeds.

 South Africans have plenty of options when they are looking to acquire cannabis seeds for themselves.
 Many opt to keep bag seed, some know someone that has seeds for sale and there are even online retailers selling seeds.
 But truth be told if you want good genetics and a strain that you can use (for smoking or to make cannabis oil) you are going to want to get your seed from a reliable seed bank.

 With a reputable seed bank, you will avoid spending your hard earned cash on seeds that will not grow as advertised.
 The more you visit seed bank websites the more you will get to know the different seed brands that are available.
 Simply punching a seed brand name into Google will give you plenty of information about the quality of the genetics and seed of the particular brand.
 You can drill down even further by looking for reviews of a particular strain by a seed brand.
 All of this can be avoided if you use a reputable seed bank.